agustinpaul0/Real-Time-Chat-App/README.md

 3. Click the "Send" button to send the message.
 4. See the message appear instantly in other tabs.

+## Running the Project with Offline Functionality

+To experience the offline functionality of this project, it is necessary to run it on a local server, as **Service Workers** require an HTTPS environment or at least being served from a local server to function correctly.
+Additionally, **GitHub Pages** might not handle offline functionality properly, as it may redirect you to a "chrome-error" page in case of a network failure, preventing the Service Worker from operating and using the cached resources.

+### Requirements:

+1. **Live Server** (or any other server that serves content from an HTTP or HTTPS local environment).

+### Steps to run the project with Live Server:

+1. Install the **Live Server** extension in your code editor (e.g., Visual Studio Code).
+2. Open the project in your code editor.
+3. Right-click on the `index.html` file and select **Open with Live Server**.
+4. The project will open in your browser, and you can test the offline functionality, such as caching resources and availability when there is no internet connection.

+### Why is a local server required?

+**Service Workers** require the project to be served from a server because they do not work correctly with local files (`file://`).
+Using Live Server or a local server resolves this issue, enabling proper offline functionality and the registration of the Service Worker.

+**Note:** If the project is hosted on an online server (such as GitHub Pages), it may not handle offline functionality as expected.
+If you go offline while using the project, GitHub Pages might redirect you to a "chrome-error" page instead of allowing you to operate with cached resources.
+Therefore, for full offline functionality, it is recommended to use a local server environment.

 ## Project Goals
 The primary goal of this project is to explore and implement **Service Workers**, providing a hands-on approach to understanding their functionality.